 Modern processed foods do not resemble any of those mentioned above.
-They often lack important nutrients like fiber, minerals, and essential amino acids.
-Many modern processed foods also contain additives or preservatives that can harm your body.
+They often lack nutrients like fiber, minerals, and essential amino acids.
+Many everyday processed foods also contain additives or preservatives that can harm your body.

 6. Zone Diet

-Zone eating involves balancing macronutrients within each meal, so you don’t get hungry between meals.
-Macronutrient distribution ranges vary depending on whether you’re trying to lose weight or maintain your current weight.
-For example, if you want to lose weight, you’ll consume fewer calories overall and more carbohydrates.
-If you want to maintain your current weight, you will consume fewer calories and more protein and fat.
+Zone eating involves balancing macronutrients within each meal so you don’t get hungry between meals.
+Macronutrient distribution ranges vary depending on whether you’re trying to lose or maintain your current weight.
+For example, if you want to lose weight, you’ll consume fewer calories and more carbohydrates.
+If you keep your current weight, you will consume fewer calories and more protein and fat.